AliaumeL/circuit-syntax/typesystem.md

 Warning: fixing one of them is not always a direct solution, as the kernel can have a large dimension.
 A solution could be to give a basis of the kernel ...

+# Detailed algorithm

+1. Construct the matrix associated with the equations
+2. If the number of columns is greater than the number of lines, find a basis of the kernel
+3. Otherwise, do a gaussian elimination on the lines.
+    1. If a null column is found during the gaussian elimination : then find a basis of the kernel (a variable is unused)
+    2. Check that every row below the number of columns (bottom part of the matrix) contains zeros, and that the second member does as well.
+    3. Resolve (upper resolution)